Agriculture

 Hometown: Hagarville, AR

-Briefly describe your role: I work with Johnson County youth through UofA youth development program 4-H. I assist with individual project work, local 4-H clubs, county/district/state/national events, special interest programs, and school enrichment programs.
+I work with Johnson County youth through UofA youth development program 4-H. I assist with individual project work, local 4-H clubs, county/district/state/national events, special interest programs, and school enrichment programs.
 I develop tomorrow’s future leaders.

 Q: Is what you’re doing now what you always pictured you would do?

 A: Yes, I’ve always had a passion for youth and agriculture.
 I knew from a young age I wanted to work in the agriculture industry.
 At first, I was unsure if I wanted to go in the public or private sector.
 I grew up in 4-H. Words can’t describe how much 4-H has impacted my life.
 I would not be the person I am today without this organization.
-When I went to college and on to graduate school, I went the agriculture business route certain I wanted to go into to the private sector but my heart lead me back to Extension.
-Over the past decade I have had the privilege to work with youth not only in Johnson County but from across the state.
+When I went to college and on to graduate school, I went the agriculture business route certain I wanted to go into the private sector but my heart led me back to Extension.
+Over the past decade, I have had the privilege to work with youth not only in Johnson County but from across the state.
 I provide the human capital to the agriculture industry.

 Q: What do you see as the greatest challenges for women in your chosen industry?
 What are the greatest opportunities?